Ole von Beust: First Mayor of Hamburg

+First term

 On 31 October 2001, Ole von Beust became First Mayor of Hamburg.

 When Hamburg experienced an exodus of jobs after major corporations including cigarette-maker Reemtsma, travel and shipping company Hapag-Lloyd, haircare products-maker Hans Schwarzkopf and the Vereins and Westbank AG were acquired by companies outside of Hamburg, von Beust had the city's investment arm, the Hamburger Gesellschaft für Beteiligungsverwaltung, join forces with retailer Tchibo for the acquisition of cosmetics maker Beiersdorf in 2003.
 This put American multinational Procter & Gamble out of the bidding and preserved Beiersdorf as a publicly traded, stand-alone company in Hamburg.

 As host of Hamburg's annual St. Matthew's Day banquet for the city's civic and business leaders, von Beust invited several high-ranking guests of honour to the city, including Queen Silvia of Sweden (2003), King Abdullah II of Jordan (2005), Crown Prince Frederik of Denmark (2006), President Jakaya Kikwete of Tanzania (2008).

 On 19 August 2003, von Beust dismissed his vice-mayor, Ronald Schill, causing a scandal.
 Von Beust had earlier dismissed Walter Wellinghausen, senator of the interior and Schill's most important official, without consulting Schill beforehand.
 This was due to public allegations of misconduct on Wellinghausen's part.
 In a private conversation, Schill then demanded that von Beust take back the dismissal, allegedly using personal threats.
 Von Beust then decided to dismiss Schill as well.